• About UPF-BSM

 UPF-BSMMastersMaster in Human Assisted Reproductive Technologies

-The Master in Human Assisted Reproductive Technologies is designed to provide the resources and skills to meet the challenges posed by the rapid changes currently occurring in the field of assisted reproduction, whilst mixing theoretical and practical sessions.
+The Master in Human Assisted Reproductive Technologies is designed for an international audience to provide the resources and skills to meet the challenges posed by the rapid changes currently occurring in the field of assisted reproduction, whilst mixing theoretical and practical sessions.

 Next edition